7 Ways to Prepare for In-Home Euthanasia for Dogs

 • Don’t apologize for crying.
 It’s also acceptable to laugh or smile as you reminisce about your wonderful time together.

-The grieving process can last for days or years, and there’s no need to rush it.
-Our grief support team can help during all stages of grieving.
+• The grieving process can last for days or years, and there’s no need to rush it.
+We have grief resources that can help during the different stages of grieving.

-Settle your cremation and aftercare requests before the euthanasia appointment.
-After the procedure, it’s possible that you’ll have heightened emotions or won’t be able to deal with logistical matters.
-Even though you can set further arrangements after, we believe it’s best to make decisions before the euthanasia appointment.
-Couple cuddling with their white dog while laying on their bed
+After the euthanasia procedure, it’s possible that you’ll have heightened emotions or won’t be able to deal with logistical matters.
+Even though you can set further arrangements after, we believe it’s best to make decisions before the appointment.

 • Photography: Some choose to capture the intimate moments between them and their pet.
 Take close-up shots of the fur, paws, or nose to remember them.
 You can also consider having a final portrait together.